GfSE/SysML-v2-Models/README.md

 # SysML-v2-Models

-This is an open and extensible collection of SysMLv2 model.
+This is an open and extensible collection of SysMLv2 models.
 This repository is dedicated to providing a high-quality collection of SysMLv2 models.
 Our goal is to create a shared resource of well-structured, reusable SysMLv2 models for systems engineering.
 To do that, we carefully curate added models before they